Advocate Continuing Education

 VIRTUAL TRAINING

-Join Stan Waddell, LPCS, from Centene Corporation for a discussion on Creating Normalcy for Children in Care.
-Discover what normalcy looks like in child welfare, such as consistent relationships, decision-making power, and how these factors help children identify as a person & not a label.
-He will also discuss barriers to achieving normalcy such as placement moves, changes in child welfare practices, & the stigma of foster care.
+Join Stan Waddell, LPCS, with Centene Corporation for a discussion on Creating Normalcy for Children in Care.
+Discover what normalcy looks like in child welfare such as consistent relationships, decision making power, and how these factors help children identify as individuals & not a label.
+He will also discuss barriers to achieving normalcy such as placement moves, changes in the welfare system, and the overall stigma of foster care.

 Click to RSVP